mozman/ezdxf/docs/source/dxfentities/ellipse.rst

 The :attr:`dxf.ratio` attribute is the ratio of minor axis to major axis and has to be smaller or equal 1.
-The :attr:`dxf.start_param` and :attr:`dxf.end_param` attributes defines the starting- and the end point of the ellipse, a full ellipse goes from 0 to 2*pi.
+The :attr:`dxf.start_param` and :attr:`dxf.end_param` attributes defines the starting- and the end point of the ellipse, a full ellipse goes from 0 to 2π.
 The curve always goes from start- to end param in counter clockwise orientation.

-The :attr:`dxf.extrusion` vector defines the normal vector of the ellipse plan.
+The :attr:`dxf.extrusion` vector defines the normal vector of the ellipse plane.
 The minor axis direction is calculated by :attr:`dxf.extrusion` cross :attr:`dxf.major_axis`.
 The default extrusion vector (0, 0, 1) defines an ellipse plane parallel to xy-plane of the :ref:`WCS`.